-Students wishing to intern should contact a local botanical garden to frame a plan of work that will guide both the intern and the garden staff in implementation and monitoring.
+Students wishing to intern should contact their chosen botanical garden to frame a plan of work that will guide both the intern and the garden staff in implementation and monitoring.
 This plan should include the time period in which the student will be available for internship.
 The student should also check with the student’s advisor office to see if university credit will be given for the internship program, although academic credit is not required.

 Doctoral research field projects will also be considered for the GCA Award in Desert Studies, but will not have funding preference.
 At the completion of the internship or proposed project, the student would submit a written report of achievements to both the accredited botanical garden or arboretum and the GCA.

 - Qualifications: Be a graduate or advanced undergraduate student.
 Eligibility is open to U.S. Citizens and permanent residents who are currently enrolled in a U.S. – based institution.
 Students must provide dates during which they will be available to intern.

 - Deadline: Applications must be received by Jan.
 15, 2019.